cmu-phil/py-tetrad/README.md

-# NEWS

-One of our esteemed users has figured out how to make py-tetrad pip installable.
-Thanks!
-I've merged the changes into the main branch.

-DONE:

-- Verified backward compatibility.
-- Verified on my machine that the pip install works.
-- Converted examples files over to using the pip install where feasible.

-TODO:

- - Adjust the documentation.

-JR

 # py-tetrad

 Please visit our [Tetrad web page](https://www.cmu.edu/dietrich/philosophy/tetrad/) for current links for downloadables, a list of contributors, some history, documentation, descriptions, links for our various projects, Javadocs, and more.